taylorsmcclure/process-memory-monitor/README.md

 * All Linux hosts have a user with the same public key.
 This user will need access to run `ps aux`.

 * "collect per process used memory".
 I am interpreting this as collecting virtual and resident memory for each process using `ps aux`.
-They metrics will be stored in the following convention `host.command.pid*`.
+The metrics will be stored in the following convention `host.command.pid*`.

-* I will not need to provide any custom grafana views to show the metrics.
+* I will not need to provide any custom Grafana views to show the metrics.

 * SSH connection (auth, wait) and remote exec timeouts are all set to 5 seconds.
 The script will continue collecting data on subsequent hosts.